adobe/commerce-integration-starter-kit/README.md

 ### Complete the Adobe Commerce eventing configuration

+> **Note**
+>
+> If your Commerce instance Adobe I/O Events for Adobe Commerce module version is 1.6.0 or greater and the onboarding script completed successfully, the following steps are not required.
+The onboarding script will configure the Adobe Commerce instance automatically.
+> Follow the steps in the next section to validate that the configuration is correct or skip to the next section.

 You will configure your Adobe Commerce instance to send events to your App builder project using the following steps

 #### Configure Adobe I/O Events in Adobe Commerce instance